Car Stolen? What Your Insurance Covers and How to File a Claim

 • Condition and trim level

-• Local market pricing (using tools like Kelley Blue Book or NADA Guides)
+• Local market pricing (using tools like Kelley Blue Book or Edmunds)

-This figure is then reduced by your comprehensive deductible (typically $250–$1,000).
+Your comprehensive deductible is typically $250–$1,000 and is subtracted from whatever the insurer determines your vehicle is worth.
 If your payout feels low, you have the right to dispute it.
-Understanding how depreciation affects insurance claim payouts is key to negotiating a fair settlement.
+Understanding how a total loss payout is determined is key to negotiating a fair settlement.

 Pincher's Pro Tip

 Negotiate the ACV if it seems too low.
 Gather comparable listings for vehicles similar to yours in your area and present them to your adjuster.
-Documented counteroffers can yield a meaningfully higher payout.
-Learn more about what to do when your insurance payout isn't enough.
+Documented counteroffers can yield a meaningfully higher payout — sometimes 10–30% more than the initial offer.

 What If You Still Owe Money on the Car?

 If you have an auto loan or lease and the ACV payout is less than what you owe, you'll be responsible for the difference — unless you have GAP insurance.
 GAP coverage pays the gap between what the car is worth and what you owe.
-Learn more about total loss payouts and how GAP insurance helps.
+For example, if your car's ACV is $24,000 but you owe $29,500, GAP insurance covers the $5,500 difference — leaving you only responsible for your deductible.

 Does Insurance Cover Items Stolen From Inside the Car?